astorDev/Astor.Logging/docs/json-logs.md

 }
 ```

-But to get a minimalistic log with inner objects where you need them:
+But to get a minimalistic log with inner objects where you need them, like:

 ```json
 {